A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Model analysis

-The specificity tries to assess how much the generated tongue shapes of the model differ from the original training data.
+Specificity tries to assess how much randomly generated tongue shapes of the model differ from valid tongue shapes.
+This is essentially a measure for determining how specific the model is to the tongue.
 In particular, we wanted to investigate how large these differences were for the regions of the tongue mesh that are speech related. \autoref{fig:critical-regions} shows an overview of those regions.
-To this end, we designed a few experiments where samples from the two subspaces were drawn randomly in order to generate a tongue shape.
+To this end, we designed a few experiments where samples from the two subspaces were drawn randomly in order to generate a random tongue shape.
+In these experiments, we used the tongue meshes of all speakers as the collection of valid shapes.
 The first experiment investigated the specificity of the speaker subspace.
-Here, the pose subspace is again fixed to \(\widetilde{n} = 4\) and the speaker subspace size was varied.
+The pose subspace is again fixed to \(\widetilde{n} = 4\) and the speaker subspace size was varied.
 For each value of \(\widetilde{m}\), we generated random tongue shapes and evaluated the average Euclidean distance between the created mesh and the closest one in the mesh collection.
 In this comparison and distance evaluation, a region consisting of all speech related parts was considered.
 The same experiment was conducted for analyzing the specificity of the pose subspace where the speaker subspace size was set to \(\widetilde{m} = 5\).
 The results of both experiments can be inspected in \autoref{fig:evaluation-both}.
+In these experiments, we see that increasing the subspace dimensionality leads to higher average Euclidean distances, which means that the model is becoming less specific.
+This could also be seen as an indicator that the higher dimensions are modeling the noise in the training meshes.